iris-connect/eps/README.md

 # IRIS Endpoint Server (EPS)

 This repository contains the code of the IRIS endpoint server (EPS), which manages the communication between different actors in the IRIS ecosystem.
-It provides a gRPC server & client to exchange messages between different actors, as well as a JSON-RPC API for location communication.
+It provides a gRPC server & client to exchange messages between different actors, as well as a JSON-RPC API client & server for interacting with the server locally.

 ## Getting Started